LancerLab/croqtile/Documents/value_numbering_design.md

-# Introduction of Choreo value numbering
+# Introduction to Choreo Value Numbering
-In Choreo, the value numbering process serves to facilitate Shape Inference of spanned data by either directly inferring shapes known at compile time or generating shape computation expressions.
+In Choreo, the value numbering process serves to facilitate Shape Inference by either directly inferring shapes known at compile time or generating shape computation expressions.

 While many value numbering approaches focus on eliminating redundant computations (expressions that consistently produce the same value), Choreo's value numbering aims to establish a progressive method for simplifying the Choreo domain-specific construct 'mdspan'.
 In this context, the application of constant propagation, algebraic simplification, and other techniques becomes more essential.

-In terms of the implementation method, Choreo utilizes a simple scoped value numbering approach, an extension of the local value numbering method, complemented by a lexical-scoped value number table[1].
+In terms of the implementation method, Choreo utilizes a simple **scope-based** value numbering approach, an extension of the local value numbering method, complemented by a lexical-scoped value number table[1].
 Unlike other value numbering methods, Choreo does not necessitate the construction of basic blocks, pruned-SSA, or a compiler backend, as it applies value numbering directly onto the Abstract Syntax Tree (AST).
 However, to facilitate this approach, certain restrictions must be imposed on Choreo's syntax rules, particularly to prevent value mutation.

-# Example
+## Quick Example
 The value numbering process assigns a value number to all entities containing a list of values, including for mdspan and ituple.
 For example,
 ```
 mdspan a : {1, b, c + 3}